Giovannibriglia/ContinuousBayesianNetwork/README.md

 A **PyTorch-based Bayesian Network framework** that supports both **discrete** and **continuous** data types.
-Optimized for GPU acceleration and batch operations, this framework is designed for dynamic network structures and multi-agent scenarios, offering a flexible and scalable approach to Bayesian inference.
+Optimized for GPU acceleration and batch operations, this framework is designed for dynamic network structures and multi-agent scenarios, offering a flexible and scalable approach to learn and inference probabilities in complex domains.

 ## Overview